Harmonics

 Some practitioners use exact fractional age (e.g., 30.5 for six months after your 30th birthday) to track how themes develop across the year.
 Others stick with the whole number for simplicity.
 Start with whole numbers and add the fractional approach once you have a sense of how the technique works for you.

 Check your age harmonic chart against significant years in your past.
 Calculate the harmonic for the year you got married, changed careers, or went through a crisis.
-If tight conjunctions show up involving relevant planets, that's a useful validation before you start reading forward into years that haven't happened yet.
+If tight conjunctions show up involving relevant planets, that is a useful calibration point before you start reading forward into years that have not happened yet.

 Use It With Augurine